-Alder Hey Children’s Hospital NHS Foundation Trust is due to go live with a digital patient consent programme.
+Alder Hey Children’s Hospital NHS Foundation Trust is piloting a digital patient consent programme.

-Wellbeing Software’s eConsent will be used across the trust as part of its wider programme of digital transformation.
+Wellbeing Software’s eConsent is being tested by a number of clinicians across the trust as part of its wider programme of digital transformation.

 The programme uses complete patient information with a clinical procedure database, including risks and benefits, to ensure all the necessary permissions for a single surgery are covered.